ScriptBasic/WinPBX/docs/Oxygen/Control Flow.md

 # <a name="goto"></a>Goto

-Jumps unconditionally to a specified label in the code.
+Jumps unconditionally to a specified label or line number in the code.
 The label must be local to the **Sub**, **Function** or **Method** where the `Goto` statement is located. `Goto` differs froom `Gosub` in that after execution of a `Goto`, the program retains no memory of where it was before it executed the jump. `Goto` is considered bad programming practice as it can generate unreadable and untraceable code.
 It is better to use more modern structures such as `Do...Loop`, `For...Next`, `Sub`, and `Function`.

 ```
 IF x = 1 THEN Goto LExit